nathanielyvo/Big-data-Machine-learning-Last-experiment/README.md

 ## Code Structures
 To reproduce our experiments with UNICORN-MAML, please use **train_fsl.py**.
 There are four parts in the code.
  - `PACS`: Folder to store PACS data set.
  - `datasets.py`: Contains 3 different dataset classes.
-They are the dataset class containing all training domains, the dataset class containing a single domain, and the dataset class containing test data.、.
+They are the dataset class containing all training domains, the dataset class containing a single domain, and the dataset class containing test data.
  - `saves`: The pre-trained weights of different networks.
  - `checkpoints`: To save the trained models.